Malanius/understanding-typescript-course/README.md

 userInput = 5;
 userInput = "String";

 // userName = userInput; // won't work as unknown can't be assigned to string
-//TS detects this check and allows assigment of the unknown type to string
+//TS detects this check and allows assignment of the unknown type to string

 if (typeof userInput === "string") {
   userName === userInput;